Songkran (Thai: สงกรานต์) is a traditional Thai New Year festival where people enjoy themselves by throwing water at each other.

 In Sanskrit, the word Songkran means ‘to pass’ or ‘move into’ and indicates the passing of the sun, moon and other planets into a new zodiac orbit.

-Songkran is celebrated on April 13th every year and if you are in Thailand, you’d find yourself swept up in festivities for three, five or even 10 days, depending on your specific location in the country.
+Songkran is celebrated on April 13th every year.
+If you are in Thailand, you would find yourself swept up in festivities for three, five or even 10 days, depending on your specific location in the country.

 The original purpose of Songkran festival is to bless others through water.
 Water symbolizes the cleansing of bad luck and misfortune among the Thais and getting splashed signifies a brand new beginning.